Top three reasons to hike the Santa Cruz Trek in Peru

 We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re traveling to.
 For more information on COVID-19 measures on Santa Cruz Trek in Peru, please refer to the official Peru Travel website.

 Please contact us if you have any questions or require further information.
 We are happy to provide you with the most up-to-date information!

 What you get on this adventure:

-- An experienced, local trekking guide with extensive knowledge of the area
+- A local bilingual trekking guide with extensive knowledge of the area

 - Four days of trekking